CCP-NC/dipolar_averages/README.md

 ## Usage

-`vanVleckCalculator.py --help` will give the command line arguments and usage.
+`vanVleckCalculator --help` will give the command line arguments and usage.
 A few clarifying points:
 - Since H positioning is critical for quantitative results, either use neutron-diffraction structures,
 - or DFT-optimised structures, with H positions relaxed.
 - The symmetry of a rotation must be specified explictly, e.g. --axis C1,C2:2 denotes a two-fold jump motion